camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute allows to specify an variable name, on which a condition of an conditional event should be evaluated only.
+      The attribute allows to specify a variable name on which a condition of a conditional event should be evaluated exclusively.
     </td>
   </tr>
   <tr>